matias-ma/chebTuckerCUR/README.md

 realized exactly through the prefix table, every stage evaluator is simply `_TuckerStageEval(f, stage_ctx)` — there's no analogue of the old `TuckerQRProjectedFunction`/`TuckerQRDenseProjectedFunction` chaining classes.

+## Current problems
+We are currently choosing the pivots very poorly.
+It just samples `n_starts` points and pivots on the argmax of those.
+I have been working on porting the pivot optimization scheme from chebttcur and it's working but only on functions fully written in Jax, so I am working on generalizing it a bit.

+There is some strange thing that seems to be happenning with the default `factor_representation="scalar_cheb"`.
+When one tries to approximate a difficult function, when you increase the rank to bring down the max-error, once you get to $\approx0.01$, there is some rank value at which the algorithm just stalls (e.g. I have seen it take ~100 seconds at rank 19 and then run indefinitely for rank 20).
+If one sets `factor_representation="coeff_tensor"` this issue is resolved.
+Further, with `factor_representation="coeff_tensor"` one can just recover the univariate chebfuns by a simple bit of code.
+So I think it could make sense just to remove this option, only do the `factor_representation="coeff_tensor"`, and output the chebfun resolved version of this.